 Heavy, one-piece impingement coalescers are not permissible for safety reasons.

-An internal effluent downcomer at the outlet end of the separator, to allow for discharge from the bottom of the Oil/Water Separation Chamber only into a ______ gallon Integral Effluent Pump-Out Compartment.
+An internal effluent downcomer at the outlet end of the separator, to allow for discharge from the bottom of the Oil/Water Separation Chamber only into a 8036-gallon Integral Effluent Pump-Out Compartment.

-An effluent pump connection ______ inch, flanged.
+An effluent pump connection 24-inch, flanged.

 Fittings for vent, interface/oil level sensor, waste oil pump-out, and gauge.

-Two (2) ______ diameter manholes, UL approved, complete with ______ extension, cover, gasket, and bolts.
+Two (2) 24-inch diameter manholes, UL approved, complete with extension, cover, gasket, and bolts.
+(Manway extension length determined by burial depth.)

 One manway shall be placed between the inlet and the parallel flat/corrugated plate coalescer to facilitate access into Sediment Chamber for solids removal.

 One manway shall be placed between the parallel flat/corrugated plate coalescer and outlet to facilitate access into the Oil/Water Separation Chamber for oil removal.

 Lifting lugs at balancing points for handling and installation.